nklau/nklau/README.md

 My name is Natalie Lau, and I'm a computer science student at Loyola Marymount University with an interest in language design/semantics and game development.

-Take a look at the documentation for the programming langauge [Bang!](https://nklau.github.io/bang/)
+Take a look at the documentation for the programming language [Bang!](https://nklau.github.io/bang/)

 ***